-Training on human trafficking is not mandatory, but the Attorney General is authorized to establish a human trafficking commission that is tasked with coordinating training for law enforcement, service providers, and other government employees on human trafficking.
+Training on human trafficking is not mandatory, but the Attorney General is authorized to establish a human trafficking commission that is tasked with promoting training for law enforcement, service providers, and other government employees on human trafficking.
 Single party consent to audiotaping is permitted, and wiretapping is allowed in some scenarios although no law specifically authorizes wiretapping for CSEC investigations.
-No trafficking or CSEC law expressly prohibits a defense based on the use of a law enforcement decoy posing as a minor in prostitution or sex trafficking investigations, but law enforcement may utilize the Internet to investigate buyers and traffickers, relying on the crime of luring minors by computer or other electronic means, a non-CSEC offense which includes luring a person the offender believes is a minor.
+No trafficking or CSEC law expressly prohibits a defense based on the use of a law enforcement decoy posing as a minor in prostitution or sex trafficking investigations, but law enforcement may utilize the Internet to investigate buyers and traffickers, relying on the crime of "luring minors by computer or other electronic means," a non-CSEC offense which includes luring a person the offender believes is a minor.
 North Dakota requires a statewide reporting and response system for lost, missing, or runaway children.

-The Report Card is based on the Protected Innocence Legislative Framework, an analysis of state laws performed by the American Center for Law & Justice and Shared Hope International, and sets a national standard of protection against domestic minor sex trafficking.
-To access the Protected Innocence Legislative Framework Methodology, each completed Report Card, and foundational analysis and recommendations, please visit: www.sharedhope.org.
+The Report Card is based on the Protected Innocence Challenge Legislative Framework, an analysis of state laws performed by Shared Hope International, and sets a national standard of protection against domestic minor sex trafficking.
+To access the Protected Innocence Challenge Legislative Framework Methodology, all state Report Cards, and foundational analysis and recommendations, please visit: www.sharedhope.org/reportcards.